 - Pants: Look for 100% nylon.
-Convertible pants with zip off legs are great for year around hiking.
-Look for ones that have an integrated drawstring or belt to cinch around the waist, ankle cinch (handy to keep debris from entering into shoes), and a few side pockets (you’ll find a use for them, i.e. TP, knife, etc).
+Convertible pants with zip-off legs are great for year around hiking.
+Look for ones that have an integrated drawstring or belt to cinch the waist, ankle cinch (handy to keep debris from entering into shoes), and a few side pockets (you’ll find a use for them, i.e. TP, knife, etc).
 Hiking in wet areas or bushwhacking?
 Look for pants treated with DWR (Durable Water Repellent).
-DWR really does bead off the water and keep pants drier.
+DWR does bead off the water and keep pants drier.
 It will wear off over time, but can be re-treated.

 - UPF Rating.
-Clothing with a ultraviolet protection factor (UPF) rating that offers UV sun protection from 15+ (good) to 50+ (excellent) is a great choice if you will be hiking in open, exposed areas.
+Clothing with an ultraviolet protection factor (UPF) rating that offers UV sun protection from 15+ (good) to 50+ (excellent) is a great choice if you will be hiking in open, exposed areas.
 The UPF in fabric will not fade or wash off over time.
 More useful for shirts.